ankraft/ACME-oneM2M-CSE-mkdocs/docs/setup/Installation.md

 Install it with your favorite package manager or as part of a virtual environment.

 !!!
 Note "Python Free-Threaded Mode"
-	ACME can also runs with Python 3.13t in free-threaded mode, but some dependencies may not be fully compatible yet.
+	ACME can also run with Python 3.13t in free-threaded mode, but some dependencies may not be fully compatible yet.
 You may try to run it with the `-Xgil=0` option to enforce free-threaded mode, but you may run into issues with some of the libraries used by ACME.

 	Python 3.13 is already much faster than previous versions in normal (non-free-threaded) mode.
 It is recommended to use Python 3.13 in normal mode for smaller deployments unless you specifically